bguiz/workshop-rif-first-swarm-website/README.md

 ```

-Lots of output, but it's mostly not stuff we care about.
+Lots and **lots** of output, but it's mostly stuff we do not care about.
 The main thing we want is that final line,
 which tells you where the `swarm` binary is located.